 Gansevoort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Gansevoort citizens is very high relative to the national average among all cities (21.84%): 38.62% of adults in Gansevoort have a bachelor's degree or even advanced degree.
+The citizens of Gansevoort are very well educated compared to the average community in the nation: 38.62% of adults in Gansevoort have a bachelor's degree or even advanced degree.

 The per capita income in Gansevoort in 2022 was $43,324, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $173,296 for a family of four.
 However, Gansevoort contains both very wealthy and poor people as well.